+Sensitive data is anything that should not be accessible to unauthorized access, known as sensitive data.
+Sensitive data may include personally identifiable information (PII), such as Social Security numbers, financial information, or login credentials.
 Sensitive Data Exposure occurs when an organization unknowingly exposes sensitive data or when a security incident leads to the accidental or unlawful destruction, loss, alteration, or unauthorized disclosure of, or access to sensitive data.
-Such Data exposure may occur as a result of inadequate protection of a database, misconfigurations when bringing up new instances of datastores, inappropriate usage of data systems and more.
+Such Data exposure may occur as a result of inadequate protection of a database, misconfigurations when bringing up new instances of datastores, inappropriate usage of data systems, and more.

 Sensitive Data Exposure can of the following three types:

 Organizations that collect sensitive data are responsible for its protection, and failure to do so can lead to heavy fines and penalties.